 Setting goals for your drinking.
-For example, you may set a goal to have no more than two drinks per day, or to drink no more than three days a week.
+For example, you may set a goal to have no more than 1 or 2 drinks per day, or to drink no more than 3 days a week.
 Reward yourself for meeting these goals—but not with alcohol!

 Identifying when you drink.
 Make a list of situations that make you want a drink.
 Then come up with new ways to handle them that don’t involve alcohol.
 Or, avoid these situations altogether.